General agreement – the General Payment Service Agreement, the conditions of which are applied to the Merchant.

 23.7. if the Merchant violates the General agreement and/or this Supplement and Paysera has incurred expenses due to that.

-24. In the event that ICCO imposes a fine or any other charges on Paysera or Partner-Bank due to a violation related to the Merchant Transactions or other requirements upon this Supplement or Rules and Regulations of ICCO, the Merchant shall, upon first demand, indemnify Paysera against such fines or charges or pay them.
+24. In the event that ICCO imposes a fine or any other charges on Paysera or the Partner-Bank due to a violation related to the Merchant's Transactions or other requirements upon this Supplement or Rules and Regulations of ICCO, the Merchant shall, upon first demand, indemnify Paysera against such fines or charges or pay them.
 For this, it shall be irrelevant whether the penalty charge is justified.
 The duty to indemnify shall also apply if the Merchant had no opportunity of raising objections or defences prior to payment by Paysera.
 Paysera has the right to deduct from the Merchant's Paysera Account in the System amounts to cover all fines and all other expenses incurred due to the Merchant's violation, and also cover all the expenses of Paysera and the Partner-Bank to prevent violations.

-25. If there is insufficient amount of funds on the Merchant's Paysera Account to cover fines, expenses or other financial liabilities under this Supplement, the Merchant commits to pay Paysera the required amounts in 5 business days from receipt of the notification from Paysera, by transferring the indicated amount to the account indicated by Paysera.
+25. If there is an insufficient amount of funds on the Merchant's Paysera Account to cover fines, expenses, or other financial liabilities under this Supplement, the Merchant commits to pay Paysera the required amounts in 5 business days from receipt of the notification from Paysera, by transferring the indicated amount to the account indicated by Paysera.

-26. The Merchant provides Paysera an irrevocable power of attorney to deduct from the Merchant amounts related to handling of the Merchant's complaints and disputing Refunds or fines, without additional confirmation or power of attorney.
+26. The Merchant provides Paysera with an irrevocable power of attorney to deduct from the Merchant amounts related to the handling of the Merchant's complaints and disputing Refunds or fines, without additional confirmation or power of attorney.

 27. The Merchant shall guarantee and shall be directly liable to Paysera at any time for the proper fulfilment of the obligations assumed hereunder and for the strict adherence to the Rules and Regulations.

 28. The Merchant shall indemnify and hold Paysera harmless from any damages resulting from acts or omissions of the Merchant.
-In this regard the Merchant shall also bear the costs of Paysera legal defence including all court and legal fees.
+In this regard, the Merchant shall also bear the costs of Paysera legal defence, including all court and legal fees.

-29. In case the Merchant violates the provisions in this Supplement and/or ICCO Rules and Regulations, Paysera also has right to:
+29. In case the Merchant violates the provisions in this Supplement and/or ICCO Rules and Regulations, Paysera also has the right to:

-29.1. detain funds of the Merchant till the indicated violation is corrected and indicated fines are paid;
+29.1. detain funds of the Merchant till the indicated violation is corrected and the indicated fines are paid;

-29.2. terminate provision of the service under this Supplement immediately and, in exceptional cases, under other Supplements and the General agreement as well.
+29.2. terminate the provision of the service under this Supplement immediately and, in exceptional cases, under other Supplements and the General agreement as well.

-30. The Merchant also commits to pay a fine of 25,000 euro for each material violation of provisions of this Supplement.
+30. The Merchant also commits to pay a fine of 25,000 euro for each material violation of the provisions of this Supplement.

-31. Paysera is not liable for losses of the Merchant or third parties incurred due to actions or a failure to act of communication companies, other banks or third parties.
+31. Paysera is not liable for losses of the Merchant or third parties incurred due to actions or a failure to act of communication companies, other banks, or third parties.

 32. Paysera is not liable for losses of the Merchant incurred due to detainment or suspension of the amount of funds of the Transaction, performed under the conditions of this Supplement or the General Agreement.

-33. Paysera, the Partner-Bank and/or ICCO are entitled to conduct annual or incident-based local audits of the Merchant’s business, systems and premises or related locations or systems of interest or service providers of the Merchant and the Merchant ensures that the necessary access is granted.
-The Merchant obligates to pay all costs arising in regards to an audit to Paysera, the Partner-Bank and/or ICCO.
+33. Paysera, the Partner-Bank, and/or ICCO are entitled to conduct annual or incident-based local audits of the Merchant’s business, systems, and premises or related locations or systems of interest or service providers of the Merchant and the Merchant ensures that the necessary access is granted.
+The Merchant obligates to pay all costs arising in regards to an audit to Paysera, the Partner-Bank, and/or ICCO.

 Termination of service provision

-34. Paysera has the right to immediately terminate provision of the service unilaterally according to the Supplement and suspend cooperation with the Merchant informing them hereof, if it determines that:
+34. Paysera has the right to immediately terminate the provision of the service unilaterally according to the Supplement and suspend cooperation with the Merchant informing them hereof, if it determines that: